maralorn/nix-output-monitor/README.md

 Issues and pull requests welcome under https://github.com/maralorn/nix-output-monitor.

+**Call for screenshots:** I would be very glad to receive screenshot of your nom use.
+I never know how it looks on your machine and seeing how you use nom might help me in making the UX better.

+## Support

+If your question is not answered in this README you can ask it in [#nix-output-monitor:maralorn.de](https://matrix.to/#/#nix-output-monitor:maralorn.de) on matrix or open an issue here on github.

 ## Installing

 * nixpkgs: nom is in nixpkgs.
 Just install `pkgs.nix-output-monitor` in the usual way.
 You might want to install it from nixos-unstable to get the newest version.